DSAILatKAIST/awesome-reviews-kaist/paper-review/2022-spring/CVPR-2022-When Does Contrastive Visual Representation Learning Work.md

 As a result, the authors set out to investigate contrastive self-supervised learning on four different large-scale datasets (INat21, ImageNet, Places365, and GLC20) in order to address the aforementioned problem.

-> By looking through the lenses of data quantity, data domain, data quality, and task granularity, the authors **provide new insights into the necessary conditions for successful self-supervised learning.**
+> **By looking through the lenses of data quantity, data domain, data quality, and task granularity, the authors provide new insights into the necessary conditions for successful self-supervised learning**
 >

 Their key findings include observations such as: